theguidingstar/firstdapp/README.md

 4. Copy the contract into a newfile under contract folder.
 5. Save the contract.
 Check under compile contract for any error.
 6. Install Metamask wallet if not already installed.
-7. Switch to Ropeston Test Net.
+7. Switch to Ropston Test Net.
 If Test nets are not displayed turn them on from Metamask settings.
 8. Switch to Solidarity complier tab.
 Compile the contract to check for error.
 9. Switch over to Deploy Tab on remix.
 Change the environment to "Injected Web3" to switch deployment to Ropsten.
 10. Click on deploy.
 Approve the transaction on the Metamask (Request ETH from Facet for in case you do not have the balance on the ETH)